moonjellydigital/editorconfig/README.md

 ## Usage

 Once you've obtained the file by your preferred method, add it to your project's directory.

+## Versioning

+This project uses Ubuntu-style calendar versioning with a short year and zero-padded month.
+A new tag will be available each time the `.editorconfig` file is updated.

 ## License